 Optional

 Adding the final details with bronzing waxes.
-We've created a Bronzing Patina on the central wrought iron stair railing.
+We've created a bronzing patina on the central wrought iron stair railing.
 Because of all the edges and interesting curves, we set out to highlight the bronze effect by using bronzing and gilding waxes.

-Once the Bronze surface is completely dry apply gold or bronze gilder's wax on the edges and corners of the surface or object.
-Simply dab a clean rag into the gilders wax and gently rub over the high points, or edges to create a softened, buffed metallic edge.
+Once the bronze surface is completely dry, apply gold or bronze gilder's wax on the edges and corners of the surface or object.
+Simply dab a clean rag into the gilder's wax and gently rub over the high points or edges to create a softened, buffed metallic edge.

 Finish off by accenting details and buffing high points for the truly polished and hard metallic appearance of genuine bronze.